spletna-postaja/translatable/README.md

 $post->title; // title in 'de' if available, otherwise in 'en'
 ```

-Since translations are joined to the query, it is also very easy to filter and order by translated attributes:
+Since translations are joined to the query it's also very easy to filter and sort by translated attributes:

 ```php
 Post::where('body', 'LIKE', '%Laravel%')->orderBy('title', 'desc');